jvishwa06/autonomous-agricultural-robot/README.md

-To create a README file for your project, here's a template you can follow.
-I'll structure it based on the details you've shared about your project.

----

 # Autonomous Agriculture Robot

 This project focuses on the development of an autonomous agriculture robot designed to efficiently detect, pick, and transport paddy to a storage zone.
 Leveraging AI, ROS, and state-of-the-art hardware, the robot is optimized for real-world agricultural applications.